-Spicy sirloin steaks with jalapeno pepper jelly make an easy and elegant meal.
-Rice or polenta*, green salad and rolls makes this a meal any guest would love.
-A fresh fruit salad completes the meal.
+Spicy sirloin steaks with jalapeno pepper jelly sauce make a tasty meal.
+Add brown or white rice, or polenta plus a green salad and you have a lunch or dinner any guest would enjoy.
+A simple fresh fruit salad satisfies and completes the meal.

-1 lb. boneless beef top sirloin steak, cut 3/4 inch thick
+1 pound boneless beef top sirloin steak, cut 3/4 inch thick

-1/2 cup beef broth, o.k. to use prepared or canned beef broth
+1/2 cup beef broth, unsalted or low salt

 1/4 cup balsamic vinegar